Altrincham: History

 With its new railway links, Altrincham and the surrounding areas became desirable places for the middle classes and commuters to live.
 Professionals and industrialists moved to the town, commuting into Manchester.
 While some travelled daily by coach, the less well–to–do commuted by express or "flyer" barges from Broadheath.
-Between 1851 and 1881 the population increased from 4,488 to 11,250.
+Between 1851 and 1881, the population increased from 4,488 to 11,250.
 Broadheath's industrial area, covering about 250 acre, was founded in 1885 by Harry Grey, 8th Earl of Stamford, to attract businesses.
 By 1900 Broadheath had its own docks, warehouses and electricity generating station.
 The site's proximity to rail, canal and road links proved attractive to companies making machine tools, cameras and grinding machines.
 The presence of companies like Tilghmans Sand Blast, and the Linotype and Machinery Company, established Broadheath as an industrial area of national standing.
 By 1914, 14 companies operated in Broadheath, employing thousands of workers.
 One of those was the Budenberg Gauge Company.
 Linotype also created 172 workers' homes near its factory, helping cater for the population boom created by Broadheath's industrialisation.
-Between 1891 and 1901 the population of Altrincham increased by 35 per cent, from 12,440 to 16,831.
+Between 1891 and 1901, the population of Altrincham increased by 35%, from 12,440 to 16,831.

 From the turn of the 20th century to the start of the Second World War, there were few changes in Altrincham.
-Although the town was witness to some of the Luftwaffe's raids on the Manchester area in the latter war, it emerged from the war relatively unscathed having lost only 23 civilian residents through enemy action, and as with the rest of Britain, experienced an economic boom.
-This manifested itself in the construction of new housing and the 1960s rebuilding of the town centre.
-However, during the 1970s employment at Broadheath declined by nearly 40 per cent.
+Although the town was witness to some of the Luftwaffe's raids on the Manchester area in the latter war, it emerged from the war relatively unscathed having lost only 23 civilian residents through enemy action, and, as with the rest of Britain, experienced an economic boom.
+This manifested itself in the construction of new housing and the 1960s rebuilding of the town centre; however, during the 1970s, employment at Broadheath declined by nearly 40%.

+The railway line to Manchester was renovated in the early 1990s to form part of the Manchester Metrolink light rail system.

 Governance

-There is one main tier of local government covering Altrincham, at metropolitan borough level: Trafford Council.
+There is one main tier of local government covering Altrincham at metropolitan borough level, Trafford Council.
 The council is a member of the Greater Manchester Combined Authority, which is led by the directly-elected Mayor of Greater Manchester.